K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Conditionals/conditionals.md

 ```

 ## Equals
-Here we have to implement a function that returns 0 if two values are equal and 0xFFFF otherwise.
+Here we have to implement a function that returns 0xFFFF if two values are equal and 0 otherwise.
 The arguments that were pushed are first subtracted.
-If the result is not 0, we push 0xFFFF, otherwise we push 0.
+If the result is 0, we push 0xFFFF; otherwise, we push 0.
 ```
 function equals 0
     push.argument 0